trueos/trueos-docs/trueos-handbook/using.rst

 Once printer support is determined, be sure the printer is plugged into your computer or, if the printer is a network printer, both your computer and the printer are connected to the network.
-Then, open a web browser and enter the address "127.0.0.1:631/admin".
-This will open the CUPS configuration, shown in:numref:`Figure %s <print4>`.
+Then, open a web browser and enter the address :command:`127.0.0.1:631/admin`.
+This opens the CUPS configuration, shown in:numref:`Figure %s <print4>`.

 .. _print4: